LGBTQ Testimonies and Resources

 Stories like Rosaria’s, Christopher’s, Jackie’s and Becket’s cut across the lies of our culture with God’s truth and prove that Paul’s words in 1 Corinthians Ch 6 are not so wide of the mark after all.
 “These things were some of you”.
 God’s love for a fallen world in Christ is so powerful and effective that whoever repents and believes in Him will never perish in hell but will have everlasting life (See John 3:16).

 P.S.
-Two final points: First, the themes of these testimony books make them unsuitable reading for children.
-Parents should judge their family’s level of maturity, understanding and exposure to these matters before recommending these as reading material.
-Second, these testimony book recommendations should not be taken as an endorsement of any publisher, church or ‘ministry’.
+Two final points: First, the themes of these websites and testimony books make them unsuitable viewing and reading for children.
+Parents should judge their family’s level of maturity, understanding and exposure to these matters before recommending these.
+Second, these website and book listings should not be taken as an endorsement of any publisher, church or ‘ministry’.
 I am simply delighted to highlight the availability of these resources as testimonies to God’s grace in salvation and trust they will be a blessing – perhaps a lifeline – to some of our readers.